 Danijela founded Beautiful Bizarre Magazine in 2013 with her husband, Richard Purssey.
-In the 8 years since the launch of Beautiful Bizarre Magazine she has published 35 magzines, over 2,500 web articles, curated 12 exhibitions in 4 countries, launched the Beautiful Bizarre Art Prize, and shared the work of countless creatives from all corners of the globe.
+In the 10 years since the launch of Beautiful Bizarre Magazine she has published 40 magazines, over 2,800 web articles, curated 15 exhibitions in 4 countries, launched the Beautiful Bizarre Art Prize, and shared the work of countless creatives from all corners of the globe to both the magazine readership and the magazines 1 Million + social media followers.
 Beautiful Bizarre Magazine has become not only an influential player in the contemporary art scene, but more importantly a voice, a tribe and platform for creatives whose work doesn’t always fit neatly into the traditional fine art “box”.

-In late 2016 Danijela was awarded the prestigious AMP Foundation ‘Tomorrow Makers’ Award, and grant funding to expand Beautiful Bizarre Magazine.
+In late 2016 Danijela was awarded the prestigious AMP Foundation ‘Tomorrow Makers’ Award, and grant funding in recognition of her services to the visual arts, and to expand Beautiful Bizarre Magazine.